caiodesign/time-to-another-trip/README.md

-# Time to Another Trip
+# Time for Another Trip

 Do you know when is the best time to take a vacation?